-Applying analytics to the data produced by equipment systems has been proven to be a highly effective way to reduce operating costs and improve facility operations.
-Analytics works by identifying patterns that represent faults, deviations and opportunities for savings.
-Like most new trends, however, a barrage of information and claims puts end users in a position where they are often faced with comparing "apples and oranges" as they try to evaluate the benefits of different offerings.
+Like most new technologies, however, a barrage of information and claims puts end users in a position where they are often faced with the challenge of comparing "apples and oranges" as they try to evaluate the benefits of different offerings.

-Comparing different technologies using a set of criteria can help facility managers better understand the roles, capabilities and benefits of these tools so that they can assess the best fit for their needs.
-In this issue of the Insider we will look at the range of tools available in an effort to help owners understand the differences between alarms, FD&D, analysis tools and analytics.
-Lets start by looking at alarms.
+Comparing different technologies using a defined set of criteria can help facility managers better understand the roles, capabilities and benefits of these tools so that they can assess the best fit for their needs.
+In this white paper we look at the range of tools available in an effort to help owners understand the differences between Alarms, FD&D, Analysis tools and Analytics.
+In this paper we will compare them on the basis of: Time of Implementation, Data Scope, Time Range of Data, Expressiveness, and Processing Location.

+Alarms

-Alarms.
-Alarms are one of the fundamental functions available in BAS systems since the early 1980's, and remain an important tool.
+Alarms are one of the fundamental functions available in automation systems since their introduction.
+They remain an important tool.
 Often, when first introduced to analytics people look to make comparisons with alarms.
-After all, doesn't an alarm programmed in a BAS tell me something is wrong?
-At a very basic level there is a similarity but if we look a little bit deeper we see that there are fundamental differences between alarms and more advanced analytic tools.
+After all, doesn't an alarm programmed in an automation system tell me something is wrong?
+At a very basic level there is a similarity, but if we look a little deeper, we see that there are fundamental differences between alarms and more advanced analytic tools.